 Seek to broaden our own networks of potential candidates, leveraging as appropriate external lists produced by relevant organisations.
 Investing time into developing relationships with the pipeline of future female and ethnically diverse candidates.

 We are continuously on the lookout for relevant industry groups to join and support in order to broaden our network including Women in Rail, Women in Transport and Women in Construction.
 Our consultants attend networking events and summits to broaden their networks and to gain insights into how best to attract diverse candidates.
-We are also currently working with senior leaders to explore how best to establish a BAME diversity network that will be beneficial to companies and candidates across the sector.
+We are also currently working with senior leaders to explore how best to establish an ethnically diversity network that will be beneficial to companies and candidates across the sector.
 We regularly reach out to our contacts within the industry to get feedback on best practices for attracting a diverse workforce, and to network them for recommendations on our assignments.

 Newsom Consulting are proud sponsors of the Senior Women in or Formerly in Transport (SWiFT) group, a networking group founded by Women in Rail to champion diversity within leadership roles across the transport sector.